Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/WiFi/WiFi - Scan the surrounding WiFi networks.rst

 In this example, we use Ameba to scan available WiFi hotspots in the surroundings, and prints the SSID, encryption type, signal strength information of each detected hotspot.

-First, make sure the correct Ameba development board is selected in Arduino IDE: “Tools” -> “Board” ->
+First, make sure the correct Ameba development board is selected in Arduino IDE: "Tools" -> "Board" ->

-Open the “ScanNetworks” example in “File” -> “Examples” -> “AmebaWiFi” -> “ScanNetworks”:
+Open the "ScanNetworks" example in "File" -> "Examples" -> "AmebaWiFi" -> "ScanNetworks":

 |image01|

 Then upload the sample code and press the reset button on Ameba.
-Afterwards, you can see “**Scan Networks**” message appears, with the detected WiFi hotspots and the information of each hotspot.
+Afterwards, you can see "**Scan Networks**" message appears, with the detected WiFi hotspots and the information of each hotspot.

 |image02|